 A complete set of allen or hex keys should be enough to get into almost every bolt on your bike.
 This will enable you to change brake pads, adjust your saddle and cockpit, change pedals and countless other things.
 Most feature a long arm for additional leverage and some even come with an ergonomic handle.
 Look for a set that ranges from 1.5-10mm to cover most needs.

 A workstand is a great investment for any budding DIY cycling mechanic, however, it also makes cleaning and general maintenance tasks much easier.
+Before you buy you should compare bike stands to understand what to look out for.

 The best way to ensure your bolts are correctly tightened and to avoid damaging your frame and parts is with a torque wrench.
 The tool allows you to set a specific amount of torque, which will prevent over tightening that could otherwise lead to damage.
 This is especially important if you have a carbon frame or carbon components.